16zzundel5/VirtualReality/proposal.md

 ### Outcome of Project
  - What will be the "deliverable" to the sponsor (i.e., plots, statistics, data, values, images, understanding, etc.)?
+ The deliverable product will be a GUI application which streams images from a webcam and renders a three-dimensional object within the stream.